Fighting Against A Violation Of Probation Charge

 After a violation, the court may order the defendant to serve out the remainder of their original sentence.

-At our firm, our experienced lawyers and staff start working immediately to resolve the issue.
-We investigate your case thoroughly and try to find ways to minimize or contest the charges.
-We work with professionals and doctors to draft smart strategies.
-We do whatever it takes to help you resume your life.
+At The Rudman Law Group, the team starts working immediately to resolve the issue.
+They investigate your case thoroughly and try to find ways to minimize or contest the charges.
+They work with professionals and doctors to draft smart strategies.
+They do whatever it takes to help you resume your life.